Wendy Evans – Chief Executive

 Following an early academic research interest in social deviance, Diane trained as a Social Sciences teacher, teaching in socially deprived areas of Merseyside.
 During this time she trained as a school counsellor.
 A deep interest in Literature led to her studying for a Master’s degree in Victorian Literature, which she went on to teach at Liverpool University.
 Later she left England to take up a post in a large international school in Cairo, where, at various times, she led the Humanities and English Departments, provided induction and professional training for staff, as well as offering counselling to newly recruited ex-pat staff.
 On return to the UK, and having taken up another teaching post, Diane began training in psychodynamic counselling.

-Besides her role as Year 1 Course Tutor, Diane also works as a volunteer counsellor at CCS and has a small private practice.
+Besides her training role, Diane also works as a volunteer counsellor at CCS and has a small private practice.
 She has a particular interest in the therapeutic benefits of reading in small groups.

 Zoe Carey - Year 2 Course Tutor